cylaris/awesomeautomation/README.md

 Tasker is an automation app for Android.
 It is by far the most powerful mobile automation tool, developed by @joaomgcd.
 We use it to automate all the things.

+- PHP Scripts

+We have a website hosting a few PHP scripts that are being frequently updated, again, they don't collect your data and are totally free to use.
+They're also pretty rapid: [tools.cylaris.org](https://tools.cylaris.org "tools.cylaris.org")

+Please excuse the format for now, I'll sort it, I promise.

 - Mobile Apps (.apk)

 Mobile Apps that do things that other mobile apps don't.
 These are way too cool for the app store.